-In this property market where deals are harder to put together, the value of the commercial property manager is high in maintaining and directing a sound and good level of commercial property performance.
+In this property market where deals are sometimes harder to put together, the value of the commercial property manager is high in maintaining and directing a sound and good level of commercial property performance.

 A well-managed property will always attract better buyer interest at the time of sale, or tenant interest at the time of lease.
-So many ‘owner managed’ properties reflect and show the poor skills of the owners.
+So many ‘owner managed’ properties reflect and show the poor asset management skills of the owners.

 Over time you see many owner managed properties become distressed assets.
-Unfortunately the property owners without real property management experience only focus on net income and keeping the property occupied; on that basis the property can and usually does deteriorate.
+Unfortunately, the property owners without real property management experience only focus on net income and keeping the property occupied; on that basis, the property can and usually does deteriorate.
 Those inexperienced property owners typically overlook the real skills that surround a successful property performance.
 So in comes the professional property manager working for a specialised commercial or retail real estate agency.

 The property manager skills needed in this market are quite specific.
 Here are the main ones:

 - Lease management of rent reviews, options, make good provisions, tenant covenants, landlord covenants, and renewals.

 - Tenant mix optimisation to build the property on the local demographic of customers and the community

 - Maintenance management and cost optimisation that matches the benchmarks of relevant property types

 - Outgoings management to a budget and lifecycle plan for the property

 - Landlord reports and communications processes that keep them up to date on income, expenditure, vacancies, leases, building codes and compliances.